Blog Product ManagementFeature Parity in SaaS: What It Means and How to Avoid the Trap

 What's the feature parity trap?

-While staying competitive is important, constantly chasing your rivals can harm your product in several ways. 👇
+While staying competitive matters, constantly chasing your rivals can hurt the product in several ways. 👇

-If your main goal is to build the same features as competitors, you may forget to explore new ideas or ask your users what they really want.
-You should always remember that your competitors are not gods who have built a perfect product.
-There's a world where you could take your own path, innovate, and create a superior product that solves customers' problems even better. - Resource drain
+- Hindered innovation If your main goal is to match competitors, you stop asking what your users actually want.
+Your competitors are not gods who built a perfect product.
+There's a path where you take your own direction, innovate, and build something that solves customer problems better than the incumbent.

 How to avoid the feature parity trap?